 Owed money by a Company?

-Many of us will be owed by by a company at some point so you are not isolated with this problem.
+Many of us will be owed by a company at some point so you are not isolated from this problem.
 Failure to keep promises of payment is one thing, a refusal to pay is another.
 This article looks at the complexities involved and asks the relevant questions.

 Do you have proof of what is owed?